 Fuerteventura enjoys a subtropical climate and an excellent Mediterranean weather, with mild temperatures throughout the year.
 The island is known for its sunshine, with an average of 3,000 hours of sunshine annually.
 The average temperature is around 25°C, but it can get hotter during the summer months.

 Spanish is the official language in Fuerteventura.

+You can find many many direct flights to Fuerteventura from many major cities of Europe and the world.
 Flying to the other islands of the Canary Islands and then getting to Fuerteventura by ferries is another option for getting to the island.

 220-240V AC, 50 Hz, two-pin plugs are standard.